w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Lowercase concatenated header names

 While HTTP headers are conventionally delimited by hyphens, the trace context header names are not.
-Rather, they are lowercase concatenated "traceparent" and "tracestate" respectively.
+Rather, they are lowercase concatenated `traceparent` and `tracestate` respectively.
 The departure from convention is due to practical concerns of propagation.
 Trace context is unlike typical http headers, which are point-to-point and do not propagate through other systems like messaging.
 Different systems have different constraints.
 For example, some cannot read